sitemule/sitemule.github.io/ileusion/api.md

   * `precision` - number, **Only to be used** with `packed` or `zoned` type.

 *Acceptable types*: `int`, `uns`, `float`, `char`, `bool`, `ind`, `packed`, `zoned`, `struct`

+*Service program functions can be called, but you can only pass parameters in and out.
+The return value is not being handled yet ([23](https://github.com/sitemule/ILEusion/issues/23)).
+You can also only call each service program once per transaction ([24](https://github.com/sitemule/ILEusion/issues/24)).*

 **Example request**